+Osteoporosis is often diagnosed with a bone mineral density (BMD) test, as well as a comprehensive physical exam and other lab tests.
 UChicago Medicine's bone mineral density testing facility uses the state-of-the-art DEXA system.
 This measurement is the best way to identify people who have increased risk of fracture before they break a bone.
 Our testing methods are used for research studies with meticulous quality control and reproducibility.
 Consequently, relatively small changes in bone density can be detected and treatment is adjusted accordingly.

 In addition, we can calculate a patient's Trabecular Bone Score (TBS), a new method for evaluating bone structure on spine images generated by DEXA.
 TBS has been shown to complement bone density testing and to independently predict fracture risk, which helps the clinician determine which patients need more aggressive therapy.